Battleground (2015): Storylines

 At Money in the Bank, Big Show defeated Intercontinental Champion Ryback by disqualification after The Miz attacked Big Show; therefore, Ryback still retained the title.
 On the June 15 episode of Raw, Miz defeated Big Show by count-out as Big Show was distracted confronting Ryback.
 On June 22, Ryback was scheduled to defend the title against Big Show and Miz in a triple threat match at the event.
 However, Ryback sustained an injury during his match on the July 13 episode of Raw and was declared unable to compete; the match was postponed.

-At Money in the Bank, The Prime Time Players defeated The New Day to win the WWE Tag Team Championship.
+At Money in the Bank, The Prime Time Players (Darren Young and Titus O'Neil) defeated The New Day (Big E and Xavier Woods) (with Kofi Kingston) to win the WWE Tag Team Championship.
 On the June 15 episode of Raw, The Prime Time Players and Neville defeated The New Day.
 On June 22, The Prime Time Players were scheduled to defend the titles against The New Day at the event.

 At Elimination Chamber, NXT Champion Kevin Owens defeated United States Champion John Cena.
 At Money in the Bank, Cena defeated Owens in a rematch.
 On the June 15 episode of Raw, Owens challenged Cena to a match at Battleground for the United States Championship, which Cena accepted a week later.
-At The Beast in the East on July 4, Owens lost the NXT Championship to Finn Bálor.

 At Money in the Bank, Sheamus won the eponymous ladder match for a WWE World Heavyweight Championship match contract.
 On the June 15 episode of Raw, Randy Orton, who also participated in the match, attacked Sheamus after his match against Dean Ambrose.
 Sheamus later attacked Orton during his match against Kane.
 On the July 6 episode of Raw, Orton returned and attacked Sheamus, after his match against Roman Reigns.
 On July 13, it was announced on WWE.com, Orton would face Sheamus at the event.

 At Elimination Chamber, R-Truth eliminated King Barrett during the Elimination Chamber match for the Intercontinental Championship.
 On the Money in the Bank Kickoff pre-show, Truth defeated Barrett.
 In the following weeks, Truth mocked Barrett, wearing his royal crown and cape.
 On the July 6 episode of Raw, Barrett defeated Truth.
-On the July 13 episode of Raw, Truth defeated Barrett.
+The following week, Truth defeated Barrett.
 A third match was then scheduled for the Battleground Kickoff pre-show, with Barrett's King of the Ring crown on the line.